astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

-In our internal testing, we converted a number of different kinds of catalogs, and share some of the results with you, to give some suggestion of the disk requirements you may face when converting your own catalogs to hipscat format.
+In our internal testing, we converted a number of different kinds of catalogs, and share some of the results with you, to give some suggestion of the disk requirements you may face when converting your own catalogs to hats format.

 ============= =============== =========== =============== =========================
-Catalog	      Input size (-h) Input size  Hipscatted size Ratio
+Catalog	      Input size (-h) Input size  HATS size       Ratio
 ============= =============== =========== =============== =========================
 allwise       1.2T             1196115700       310184460   0.26 (a lot smaller)
 neowise	      3.9T             4177447284      4263269112   1.02 (about the same)